alfiartya23/mapty-app/README.md

 # mapty-app

+## Description

-A lecture project in Jonas's JavasScript Course on Udemy.
-The main purpose of this project is to create a track history from the user running and cycling activity
+A lecture project to track user running and cycling activity from Jonas's Javascript Course on Udemy.
+The main purpose of this project is to create a track history from the user running and cycling activity.